BIBSYSDEV/Unit-ORCID/README.md

 [ORCID Member support senter](https://members.orcid.org/) |
 [ORCID Example integrations](https://members.orcid.org/resources#sec2)

 Unit is a ORCID memeber and will use ORCID to identify researchers in most use cases.
+The researcher must create or assosiate an existing ORCID to his autentication ID (Feide-ID): [Example using email](https://www.youtube.com/watch?v=wlc4MJvPXGU)

 ## Associate a new ORCID with an existing authority record